 The 10-second takeaway

-For the quarter ended April 29 (Q4), Smithfield Foods met expectations on revenues and missed estimates on earnings per share.
+For the quarter ended April 28 (Q4), Smithfield Foods beat slightly on revenues and missed estimates on earnings per share.

-Compared to the prior-year quarter, revenue expanded slightly and GAAP earnings per share dropped significantly.
+Compared to the prior-year quarter, revenue expanded.
+GAAP earnings per share dropped significantly.

-Smithfield Foods booked revenue of $3.21 billion.
-The 13 analysts polled by S&P Capital IQ expected a top line of $3.23 billion on the same basis.
-GAAP reported sales were 3.0% higher than the prior-year quarter's $3.12 billion.
+Smithfield Foods reported revenue of $3.32 billion.
+The 10 analysts polled by S&P Capital IQ wanted to see revenue of $3.28 billion on the same basis.
+GAAP reported sales were the same as the prior-year quarter's.

 Source: S&P Capital IQ.
 Quarterly periods.
 Dollar amounts in millions.
 Non-GAAP figures may vary to maintain comparability with estimates.